Question: How do we understand the number of occasional contributors and the contributions that they make?

 - More people are using the project

-- The contribution process is working well
+- The contribution and onboarding process is working well

 The usage and dissemination of health metrics may lead to privacy violations.
 Organizations may be exposed to risks.
 These risks may flow from compliance with the GDPR in the EU, with state law in the US, or with other law.
 There may also be contractual risks flowing from terms of service for data providers such as GitHub and GitLab.
 The usage of metrics must be examined for risk and potential data ethics problems.
 Please see CHAOSS Data Ethics document for additional guidance.

-- Minimum number of contributions before someone is no longer an occasional contributor.
+- Minimum number of contributions before someone is no longer an occasional contributor

 - Maximum length of time between contributions before someone is no longer considered an occasional contributor